Thermatix/eloqua_connect/README.md

     require 'eloqua_connect'
     include EloquaConnect::ContactFields

-The first require eloqua_connect, the second gives you access to the data fields, that you can use to store data in.
+The first loads the gem, the second gives you access to the data fields, that you can use to store data in.

 This is an example config: